dart-archive/dump-info-visualizer/README.md

 ## Repo deprecation notice

-**NOTE**: This repository has been deprecated; for information and tooling related to understanding the size of your compile web applications, see instead:
+**NOTE**: This repository has been deprecated; for information and tooling related to understanding the size of your compiled web applications, see instead:

 https://github.com/dart-lang/sdk/tree/master/pkg/dart2js_info